hillions/hktemphum/README.md

 Building a HomeKit integration for the DHT22 Temperature/Humidity sensor and a Raspberry Pi.
 Connects over Wifi - no bridge required.

 ## Description
 There aren't many reliable temperature/humidity sensors available for HomeKit which do not require their own bridge.
 This project details how to build one based on a Raspberry Pi and the DHT22 sensor which is commonly available.
-Since the Raspberry Pi is powered via DC, one could use either a wall AC/DC converter (recommended) or battery to power the sensor.
+Since the Raspberry Pi is powered via DC, one could use either a wall converter or battery to power the system.

 A simple transistor switch is used to power down the sensor when not in use to conserve power.
 The system first turns on the sensor and then waits to take a reading.
 Once a clean reading is taken, the sensor is powered off for an interval.